Klipper3d/klipper/docs/Config_Reference.md

 #   The rotation_distance is the nominal distance (in mm) the toolhead
 #   moves towards the cable winch for each full rotation of the
 #   stepper motor.
 This parameter must be provided.
+#   For buildup compensation, set this to the effective distance at the
+#   origin, which is 2*pi times the effective spool radius.
+#   There is no separate spool_radius config option; Klipper derives the
+#   internal radius from rotation_distance.
+#   If the spool itself is geared, use the regular stepper gear_ratio
+#   option in the stepper section.
+The winch buildup code already sees
+#   the geared step count via the stepper's steps_per_rotation value.
 anchor_x:
 anchor_y:
 anchor_z: